depeperwinkel

 General advice

 - use long pepper whole or broken.
-When you grind the pepper, grind your pepper shortly before use, and store any excess ground in a tightly sealed jar.
+When grinding the pepper, grind your pepper shortly before use, and store any excess ground in a well-sealed jar.

-- the whole or broken pepper works best in stews, so that the pepper has time to integrate,
+- the whole or broken pepper is best used in stews, so that the pepper has time to integrate,

-- add ground long pepper to your preparation at the very last minute
+- add ground long pepper to your preparation at the very last moment

 Save:

-- store your long pepper in closed packaging
+- save your long pepper in closed packaging

 - preferably store in a dark, dry and cool place